fabianvf/scrapi-tools/README.md

     lint(consume, normalize)
 ```
 lint will check the output of your consume and normalize functions,
 ensuring that they are outputting documents of the correct type.
+Please
+run lint on your consumer before submitting a pull request to scrapi.

 __\_\_init\_\_.py__